When you look at your marketing team, ask yourself: Are they as good as they could be?

 - The Reason to Believe (RTB) the brand promise (d)

 The more focused your decisions, the more successful you will be: decide on one target, one promise and maybe one or two reasons to believe that help to directly back up your promise.
-But the target shouldn’t be everyone 18-65, and don’t throw your eight best features at the wall and hopefully something sticks.
+But the target shouldn’t be everyone 18-65 and don’t throw your eight best features at the wall and hoping something sticks.
 And the reason to believe has to back up your promise, not be a whole new promise.
 To see more on how to write an effective Brand Positioning Statement, follow this link: How to Write a Positioning Statement

 The best Advertising is well planned, not some random creative thing that happens.
 The value of a creative brief is focus!
 Like a good positioning statement, you’re taking everything you know and everything you could possibly say, and starting to make choices on what will give you the greatest return on your media dollars.
 If you’re not making choices then you’re not making decisions.
 Unlike other creativity, advertising is “In the Box” creativity.
-The best advertising creative people are problem solvers, not blue sky thinkers.
+The best advertising creative people are problem solvers, not blue-sky thinkers.
 Therefore, the role of the creative brief is to create the right box, enough room to move, but enough direction that defines the problem.
 The smaller the brief, the bigger the idea.
 A good brief should be brief.
 One page maximum.
 I’m still in shock when I see briefs reaching 5 or 6 pages.
 That’s not a brief, that’s a long!
 Take the pen and start stroking out words, forcing yourself to start making decisions.
 Avoid the “just in case” type of thinking.
 For more on How to Write a Brief, follow this link: How to Write a Brief

 Making great advertising is very hard.
 Good marketers make it look simple, but they have good solid training and likely some good solid experience.
 As Brand Leaders sit in the room, looking at new advertising ideas, most are ill-prepared as to how to judge what makes good advertising and what makes bad.
 It’s a myth that great marketing is learned strictly “on the job”.
 I also say “you are likely to screw up your first five ads”.
-ANd if you do one a year, that’s 5 years of advertising.
+And if you do one a year, that’s 5 years of advertising.
 So, how well prepared are you?

-An ill prepared Brand Leader will more than likely deliver a poor ad.
+An ill-prepared Brand Leader will more than likely deliver a poor ad.
 There are fundamentals to help ensure that your instincts are the right instincts.
 How many hours of training have you had on giving direction to a creative team?
 How many times did you role-play giving feedback to the agency?
 How good was the coaching you received on your feedback?
 Not only do you need the fundamentals through solid training, but you likely need someone coaching you through a role-playing exercise.
 Too many Brand Leaders sit there confused, brief in hand, but not sure whether they like it or not sure whether any of the scripts will do much for them.
 The four questions you should be asking:

 - Will this ad attract Attention?
 (A)